ISEE from 30,001 EUR to 60,000 EUR

-Ais also available through which anyone can insert their own ISEE and calculate exactly the all-inclusive tuition fee.
+Ais available through which anyone can insert their own ISEE and calculate exactly the all-inclusive tuition fees.

 Students enrolled with part-time status will pay 65% of the all-inclusive tuition fees in addition to the same amount of regional tax for financial aid and stamp duty.

-- 16th December 2019, without arrears, if you are a transfer student or you register for the first year of a master’s degree programme;
+- 17th December 2021, all the previous operations without arrears only if you are a transfer student or you register for the first year of a master’s degree programme;

-- 31st March 2020, without arrears, if you have withdrawn your degree application.
-ATTENTION: this deadline has been postponed to 30th April 2020 due to the COVID-19 emergency.
+- 31st March 2022, without arrears, if you have withdrawn your degree application.

 - if you are enrolled in a bachelor’s degree programme you must not have another degree, either under the old system (even prior to DM 509/1999) or under the new system, whether obtained in Italy or abroad, or a diploma issued by the Conservatory/Fine Arts Academy, or a three-year first-level diploma issued under Italian law no. 508/1999;